Stephy-Cheung/Recommendation_system_exercise-Anime_dataset/README.md

 # Exercise-Streamlit_Anime_dataset

 ## Objective
-This is an exercise to develop an anime recommendation system.
+This is an exercise to develop a content based anime recommendation system.
 Recommendation will be made base on user favourite anime, user_id and similarity distance measure method.
-Streamlit will be used for app framework. <br>
+Streamlit will be used for data app framework. <br>

 'Recommend_app(streamlit)' is code for the Streamlit ap. <br>
 'Preprocessing' is code for the pre-processing on dataset. <br>